zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ArcBox is a sandbox that can be used for a large variety of use cases, such as an environment for testing and training or kickstarter for proof of concept projects.
 Ultimately, you are free to do whatever you wish with ArcBox.
 Some suggested next steps for you to try in your ArcBox are:

-* Login to the Azure Arc data controller using azdata and explore the functionality provided by the data controller
 * Deploy sample databases to the PostgreSQL Hyperscale instance or to the SQL Managed Instance
 * Use the included kubectx to switch contexts between the two Kubernetes clusters
 * Deploy GitOps configurations with Azure Arc enabled Kubernetes